Introduction to Peptides

 Antimicrobial & Restorative Peptides

-Antimicrobial peptides are part of the immune system and help defend against infections by targeting and destroying pathogens such as bacteria and viruses.
+Antimicrobial peptides help defend against infections by targeting and destroying pathogens such as bacteria and viruses.
 BPC-157 and Epithalon are peptides researched for their regenerative properties.

 Peptides are essential tools in scientific research.
 They help researchers understand disease mechanisms, discover new drug targets, and develop innovative therapies.